Adolfo Celi: Life and career

 In addition to his native languages Sicilian and Italian, Celi was fluent in several languages, including English, Spanish, French, German and Portuguese.
-Despite his proficiency in English, his thick Sicilian accent meant that he was usually dubbed when he appeared in English language films; however, he was not dubbed in the 1981 BBC serial The Borgias, in which Celi played Rodrigo Borgia, with his thickly-accented English difficult for certain TV critics and viewers to understand.
+Despite his proficiency in English, his heavy Sicilian accent meant that he was usually dubbed when he appeared in English language films; however, he was not dubbed in the 1981 BBC serial The Borgias, in which Celi played Rodrigo Borgia, with his thickly-accented English difficult for certain TV critics and viewers to understand.

 Personal life and death

 Celi was married three times.
+His daughter Alessandra Celi is an actress.
 He died of a heart attack in Siena in 1986.
-His daughter Alessandra Celi, is an actress.